virada-k/instacart-predictive-analytics-for-customer-behavior/README.md

 <br>

 ## 📢 Data Source
-The dataset used in this project is from the InstaCart Online Grocery Basket Analysis on Kaggle.
+The dataset used in this project is from the InstaCart Online Grocery Basket Analysis Dataset on Kaggle.

 For more information, please visit [InstaCart Website](https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset/data)